Advertising Promotions Manager

 Decision framework

-3. Write a tight creative brief (one audience, one core message, one desired action, plus mandatory constraints like brand guidelines and legal requirements) and let the creative team determine execution within it.
+4. Write a tight creative brief (one audience, one core message, one desired action, plus mandatory brand/legal constraints) and let the creative team own execution within it.

-5. Set the success threshold and measurement plan before launch, including which metrics will be trusted and how attribution will be sanity-checked, so the post-campaign read isn't negotiated after the fact based on whatever numbers happen to look good.
+6. Set the success threshold and the measurement/attribution-sanity-check plan before launch — which metrics will be trusted, and how vendor-reported numbers will be checked — so the post-campaign read isn't negotiated after the fact using whatever numbers look best.

 Tools & methods